 All fixed pay, variable incentives and allowances are payable wholly in cash.
-The current variable incentive is sufficiently aligned with unitholders' long term interest to pay the CEO fully in cash.
 All payments are entirely paid by the Manager and not as an additional expense imposed on MLT.

 To assess the individual performance, a 4-point rating scale is used by the supervisors to provide an overall assessment of an employee's performance, and employees are required to perform a self-evaluation.
 The Manager has ensured that this has been adhered to.
 The overall final rating is reconciled during each employee's performance appraisal.